Versace’s Racy Spring 2017 Campaign Features Gigi Hadid Naked

 Gianni Versace was fond of creating astounding designs that usually left people awestruck.
 As an Italian, Versace was heavily influenced by ancient Roman and Greek mythology and hence he adopted the head of Medusa as the logo for his fashion house.
 In Greek mythology, Medusa was a beautiful woman whose locks of hair were turned into serpents when she angered the Greek goddess Athena for spoiling the sanctity of her temple.

 Medusa’s face was turned so ugly that any onlooker who would look in her eyes would be instantaneously turned to stone.
-Versace chose Medusa for companies logo as he believed that his designs were as beautiful and seductive as Medusa before she was cursed.
+Versace chose Medusa for the companies logo as he believed that his designs were as beautiful and seductive as Medusa before she was cursed.

 The fashion company has also expanded its product range to include automobile and helicopter interiors.
 The company has also diversified in real estate by partnering with a Chinese infrastructure company to set up Palazzo Versace Luxury Hotels.